A+

 Cost Of Living Quick Facts

-• The cost of living in Clinton is equal to the Tennessee average
+• The cost of living in Clinton is 1% lower than the Tennessee average

 • Clinton housing is 14% lower than the national average